Yasmeen-Begum/MTech_AIML-417/2.Sorting Techniques/4.MergeSort/Readme.md

  Observation for Merge Sort
  --------------------------

+ 4.1 Table Comparative Analysis of all cases in Merge sort
 ![Screenshot (3166)](https://user-images.githubusercontent.com/91931504/208006937-0fd73598-38fb-4595-876f-6c6951e8e7d1.png)

 From the above table we can observe that for the 3 cases and time taken for the execution for the